zypin-testing/zypin/MCP_USE_CASES.md

 **Outcome:** Ready-to-use test project

-**Note:** This is equivalent to running `zypin init ecommerce-tests --template playwright-basic` from the command line.
+**Note:** This uses the new init + scaffold approach: create base project, then add template.

 ---